 Here’s how to find system information on Windows 11:

-• Start the Run prompt with the Windows key + R on your keyboard.
+• Start the Run utility with the Windows key + R combination on your keyboard.

-• Type msinfo32 into the dialog box and enter on your keyboard.
+• Type msinfo32 into the dialog box and hit Enter.

 msinfo

-Using the Run command is the fastest way to get to your system information by every indication.
-It becomes even more useful if you have problems initiating the Start Menu.
+Using Run is the fastest way to get to System Information.
+It becomes even more useful if you have problems initiating the Start menu.

-2. Use the Start Menu to find System Info Windows
+2. Using the Start menu to find system info on Windows

-As a rule, going through the Start Menu is one of the quickest ways to find any app or setting on Windows 11.
+As a rule, going through the Start menu is one of the quickest ways to find any app or setting on Windows 11.
 This is also true for Windows system information.
-So, to use Start Menu to get the details of your PC, follow the subsequent steps:
+So, to use the Start menu to get the details of your PC, follow the subsequent steps:

-• Tap on the Windows key to initiate Start Menu.
+• Tap on the Windows key to invoke the Start menu.

-• Once the Start Menu page is up, type system information on your keyboard.
+• Once the Start menu is up, type system information.

 system information Windows 10

-A similar method to the above-listed steps would be using the Windows Search bar attached to Start Menu.
-Tap the Windows key + S on your keyboard to bring up the Search bar.
-Next, enter system information on your keyboard, and tap Enter.
+A similar method would be using Windows Search attached to the taskbar.
+Tap the Windows key + S on your keyboard to bring up the search bar.
+Next, type system information and tap Enter.

-Another way to access your PC’s specifications is to go through System Settings.
-As you likely know, one of the biggest differences between Windows 11 and 10 is that the System Settings function serves a more central purpose in the former than in the latter.
+Another way to access your PC’s specifications is to go through Settings.
+As you likely know, one of the biggest differences between Windows 11 and 10 is that Settings serves a more central purpose in the former than in the latter.

-Thus, you must go through “System Settings” for virtually every setting you implement on Windows 11, whether it concerns power, display, or processing.
+Thus, you must go through Settings for virtually every change you make on Windows 11, whether it concerns power, display, or processing.

-So, getting Windows system information through System Settings is easy.
+So, getting Windows system information through Settings is easy.
 All you need to do is:

 • Tap your keyboard’s Windows key + I key to bring up the Settings page.

-• On the System tab, scroll down until you see the About option.
+• Click System and scroll down until you see the About option.

 About System Windows 10

-• Enter the About subsection, and you will find information on Device specifications and Windows specifications.
+• Enter the About subsection, and you will find information on your device and Windows specifications.

 About System Device specifications

-Although the Device and Windows specifications do not provide detailed system information on Windows like the information on the System Information app, they still give you a complete breakdown of your PC and Windows OS particulars.
+Although it will not provide detailed system information on Windows like the System Information app, this will still give you a complete breakdown of your PC and Windows OS particulars.

 You can also use File Explorer to get your PC and Windows specifications.
-This will help you activate the msinfo32 application file, the root file for system information on Windows.
+This involves running the msinfo32.exe application file, the root file for System Information on Windows.

 To use File Explorer to locate your PC and Windows information, follow this procedure:

-• Tap the Windows key + E key on your keyboard to start File Explorer.
+• Tap the Windows key + E on your keyboard to launch File Explorer.

-• Enter your Local Disk (C:) or any other drive with the installed Windows 11 OS.
+• Enter your C: drive or any other drive with the installed Windows OS.

 Windows 10 This PC Local Disk C